TradeIdeasPhilip/divide-by-zero/README.md

 But that's easy to miss.
 Normally you'd draw a big open circle at that point.
 I've tried a few things and nothing has worked well in Desmos.

-# Test

-I'm not sure how I want to format this document.
-If I can use markdown that will make it easier to write the text.
-If I can add an `<object>` tag then I can embed animations and interactive content.

-GitHub explicitly disables `<iframe>` in markdown.
-Apparently `<object>` is also forbidden.

 ## Parabolas in SVG